top of page

 Through technical assistance, rural grocers are able to evaluate their business model and gain knowledge and skills to increase efficiency and sustainability.
 Each grocer is connected with a technical assistance provider specializing in rural community and economic development to complete an individual assessment and receive a tailored technical assistance plan.

 These plans may include training in the following areas: utilizing accounting software such as QuickBooks; learning to read and prepare financial documents such as balance sheets, profit & loss statements, and cash flow analysis; planning for waste and inventory management, garnering customer feedback, establishing their retail operation through stock rotation, store layout and design, community engagement and marketing; and more.
 Here you can find part one of our Technical Assistance Assessment.
-If you are interested in learning more, contact Jess at jtoon@wvfoodandfarm.org
+If you are interested in learning more, contact Spencer at smoss@wvfoodandfarm.org

 peer support